nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Setting a Contact as Favorite - `fav`

-Helps to set a particular Student Contact as a Favorite only if the contact has not been favorited.
+Sets a particular Student Contact as a Favorite, only if the contact has not been favorited.

 Format: